WikiLeaks: Russia hacking report was political document

 The report accuses Russia of trying to interfere with the U.S. political process, with actions that included hacking into the email accounts of the Democratic National Committee and individual Democrats like Hillary Clinton's campaign chairman John Podesta.
 The report said Russia also used state-funded propaganda and paid "trolls" to make nasty comments on social media services, although there was no suggestion that Russia affected the actual vote count.

 The report, for the first time, explicitly tied Russia President Vladimir Putin to the hackings.
 It called Russian activities the "boldest effort yet" to influence a U.S. election, and said the Russian government provided emails to WikiLeaks — something Assange denied again on Monday.
-The report said Russian intelligence agencies gave stolen Democratic National Committee emails to WikiLeaks, which then released them to the public.
+The report said Russian intelligence agencies gave stolen DNC emails to WikiLeaks, which then released them to the public.

 "As we have already stated, WikiLeaks' sources with relation to the John Podesta and DNC leaks are not state parties," Assange said.
 "They do not come from the Russian government."